afonsomatos/es6-quiz/plugins/Generators-yield/README.md

+## Generators-yield

-The answer to the problem is: 1
+The answer to this problem is `1`.

-1) The generator is called and returns an iterator

-2) i is now an iterator

-3) i assumes the value of yield

-4) The console logs i: '1'
+1. A generator function is created within the `for-of` loop

+A generator is an iterator and it returns the next value *yielded* when `.next()` is called.
+To create an iterable from a generator, you call `generator()`.

+2. The `for-of` loop creates an *iterable*, i and assigns each value yielded with `.next()` to that variable till there is nothing else to yield.

+3. Because there is only one thing to yield, the `for-of` loop only runs once, and then it outputs via `console.log` the value that was yielded, `1`.